Riteshk2320/Riteshk2320/README.md

-- Hi there, I’m @Riteshk2320 :sunglasses:
+- Hi there, I’m @Riteshk2320 : sunglasses:

 - Hello Everyone, My name is Ritesh Kadam, a passionate, self-motivated Fresher programmer from INDIA :india:
 - Completed BE in Computer Engineering From SPPU, Pune. :notebook_with_decorative_cover:
-- Interested in web development and full stack.
+- Interested in Software Development.
-- Working at LTIMindtree as an Android Developer.
+- Working at LTIMindtree as a Mobile Applicaton Developer.

 <!---
 Riteshk2320/Riteshk2320 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.